MIghtyno42/presentation/Delegators/talk.md

 RESULT = _r
 ''''

+#Generator Syntax

+''''python
+return value
+''''

+Is effectively the same as

+''''python
+raise StopInteration(value)
+''''

+#Further Description of Proposal

+No new keywords or symbols are actually added

+#Further Description of Proposal (cont.)

+At one point,

+''''python
+yield *
+''''

+was used instead of

+''''python
+yield from
+''''

 # Syntax

 With the new syntax, we can now move around the code with yield in it to a greater degree, making it easier for us to reuse it